 NotifyOutv4 This indicates the number of IPv4 notifies sent.
+NotifyOutv6 This indicates the number of IPv6 notifies sent.
 NotifyInv4 This indicates the number of IPv6 notifies received.
 NotifyInv6 This indicates the number of IPv6 notifies received.
 NotifyRej This indicates the number of incoming notifies rejected.
-SOAOutv4 This indicates the number of IPv6 SOA queries sent.
-SOAOutv6 This indicates the number of requested IPv4 AXFRs.
+SOAOutv4 This indicates the number of IPv4 SOA queries sent.
+SOAOutv6 This indicates the number of IPv6 SOA queries sent.
+AXFRReqv4 This indicates the number of requested IPv4 AXFRs.
 AXFRReqv4 This indicates the number of requested IPv6 AXFRs.
 IXFRReqv4 This indicates the number of requested IPv6 IXFRs.
 IXFRReqv6 This indicates the number of requested IPv6 IXFRs.
 XfrSuccess This indicates the number of successful zone transfer requests.
+XfrFail This indicates the number of failed zone transfer requests.